A Common Background

 When the Roman officer saw that Paul's speech to the crowd merely incited them to greater wildness, he lost patience with Paul and ordered his soldiers to carry him into the fortress.
 He ordered further that they examine him by scourging.
 He meant they should beat him with a lash until he was so desperate to escape from further pain that he would tell them everything they wished to know.
 This method of extracting a confession from a suspected criminal was standard procedure for Roman rulers when dealing with their non-Roman subjects, and Claudius naturally assumed that Paul was an ordinary subject without special rights.

 But as they prepared Paul for the lash by binding him with cords and perhaps by tying him to a post so that he could not move, Paul protested.
 He called out to the centurion nearby that he was being treated illegally.
 He was a Roman citizen, and Roman law protected a citizen from punishment if he had not been adjudged guilty in a proper trial.
-Moreover, it declared that a citizen could not be subjected to any brutal punishment like scourging.
+Moreover, it declared that a citizen could not be subjected to any punishment so humiliating and brutal as scourging.

 The centurion recognized the impropriety in what they were doing and immediately informed his superior that Paul was a Roman citizen.
 He cautioned his superior against torturing the prisoner.
 Seeing the wisdom in this advice, the captain went to question Paul personally.
-He asked whether Paul was indeed a Roman, and Paul answered, Yes.
+He asked whether Paul was indeed a Roman, and Paul answered, "Yes."
 The captain was astonished.
 The man before him did not look like a Roman.
 He was obviously a Jew.
 The captain blurted out that he himself had been able to obtain citizenship only by paying a large sum of money.
 Implicit in his words was disbelief that Paul was wealthy enough to obtain citizenship in such a way.
 After being manhandled by the mob, he did not cut an imposing figure.
 His clothing was in tatters, and his face was covered by dirt and blood.
-Moreover, if the captain was able to discount the effects of the beating, he could see that what Paul wore to the Temple was hardly the ostentatious dress of a rich man.
-Perhaps also the captain understood enough of Paul's speech to the crowd to surmise that Paul was some sort of a rabbi—that he was a man devoted to a religious life rather than to business or worldly affairs.
+Moreover, if the captain was able to discount the effects of the beating, he could see that what Paul wore to the Temple was hardly the ostentatious dress of someone who was rich.
+Wealthy men normally wore expensive rings and other badges of their wealth (Jas.
+2:2-3).
+Also, as the captain heard Paul’s speech to the crowd, he may have understood enough to surmise that Paul was a man devoted to a religious life rather than to business or other worldly affairs.
+Perhaps he even recognized that Paul was a rabbi.
 Therefore, it came as a great surprise when he learned that Paul was a Roman.
 How could he have afforded such a privilege?

 As soon as the captain was satisfied that Paul was telling the truth, he called off the scourging and pondered what to do.
 He was afraid of mistreating Paul.
 The Romans were successful as a conquering nation in part because they believed in the rule of law and treated any breach of their own law as a serious matter.
 If a lower official like Claudius failed to carry out due process, the result might be the end of his career.
 Claudius was especially fearful because he had already broken the law by putting an uncondemned Roman citizen in bonds.
-As we will see, the realization that he was at fault shaped his later conduct toward Paul.
+As we will see, the realization that he was at fault shaped his later conduct toward Paul, the result being greatly to Paul’s benefit.

 Claudius did not know what to do with his prisoner.
 The reason for the tumult surrounding Paul was a great mystery.
 What did the Jews have against him?
 Before he could deal with Paul properly, he had to know what kind of threat he posed to public order and safety.
 At last, determined to gain the information he needed before he could dispose of the prisoner, the officer resolved to take Paul before the Sanhedrin.
 He wanted to hear from Jewish leaders exactly what accusations they had to bring against Paul.
 So, he ordered them to convene the Sanhedrin in a full session.
 When they gathered, he went to the meeting himself, taking Paul along so that he might speak in his own defense.